coatespt/cursor-twitter/SESSION_NOTES.md

 - Discards all the other Tweets
 - Clusters the remaining Tweets by the busy words they use.
 Clusterings need not be unique or deterministic.

-# The Wrong Ways of Doing It

-Most attempts to understand the firehose are based on some kind of frequency calculations, sometimes augmented by semantic analysis, combined with various non-text attributes of Tweets such as location, time, etc.

-Any approach centered on frequency calculations is inherently hampered by the need to do those calculations on the universe of words because that universe is large: on the order of millions of distinct words.
-This is inherently in tension with the need to deal with a relatively brief window on the stream of Tweets because:

-Global frequencies mean you must:

-- Count the usage of all words in a current window of time.
-This window must be fairly large in order to get enough Tweets to get a reliable distribution for all the common words, i.e., to keep the variance down.

-- Continually limit the number of Tweets represented in the token counters to a limited size that represents usage typical of the time of day.

-- Compute the current relative frequencies implied by the word counts every few seconds.

-- Compare the relative frequencies of the current window to those of previous window to compute usage-growth rates for every word over the interval.

-- Select for the ones that have excessive growth rates.

-- Discard the previous frequency computation, demote the current frequency computation to previous, and start a new set of counts.

-You only have at most a few seconds to accomplish this before the set of Tweets that arrive in the time span grows to unwieldy size.
-It's not just the frequency computation that is the problem--clustering algorithms are inherently non-linear in the size of the set to be clustered.

 # The Heuristic
-This section explains how it works.
+This section explains the core heuristic for finding the busywords.

 ## Word Frequency Computations

 As explained above, to achieve adequate speed, it is essential not to not put global frequency calculations in the processing path.

 We use a periodic offline computation of global word frequency to create filters that are used to partition the flow of words into F frequency classes, with the most frequently used words in the first class and the least frequent words in the last class.

-Note that the frequency classes comprise wildly diffent numbers of distinct words, but they each represent approximately the same number of word usages.
+The classes have very different numbers of words, but they each represent the same amount of word usage.
+(The filters are just hashed sets.
+Partitioning the stream is fast because of the extreme Ziph distribuition.
+Most words are in the first class, and almost all words are in the first few.)

-This frequency analysis is done outside of the processing of the stream of inbound Tweets and is done much less often, as it covers a larger time span than the seconds required for the heuristic itself.
-The time span covered by the off-line frequency calculations is sized to provide a background look at what normal word frequencies are at the particular time of day, day of week, etc. It covers a half hour or an hour of Tweets.
-The frequency with which the filters are updated is independent of this window size, and indeed is usually much shorter, on the order of every few minutes.
+This frequency analysis is done outside of the processing of the stream of inbound Tweets and is done much less often.
+The time span covered by the off-line frequency calculations is sized to provide a background look at what normal word frequencies are at the particular time of day, day of week, etc. Perhaps half an hour or an hour of Tweets.
+Tokens are continually aged out of the counts, allowing the frequency with which the filters are updated to be independent of this window size, and indeed it is usually much shorter, on the order of every few minutes.

 New words come along all the time, even after weeks of the firehose.
 Clearly, between updates to the frequency filters, these novel words remain unknown.
-This is not a problem, howerver.
-The sliding window is large enough (millions of tokens) that any incoming word that doesn't match to a frequency class is necessarily very rare and can therefore be treated as being in the least frequent class which, courtesy of Ziph's law, which will have only one occurrence of each word.
+This is not a problem, however.
+The sliding window is large enough (a few million tokens) that any incoming word that doesn't match to a frequency class is almost certainly very rare and can therefore be treated as being in the least frequent class which, courtesy of Ziph's law, which will have only one occurrence of each word.
 Moreover, when the next update to the frequency class filters is made, the novel word will no longer be an unknown.

 ## Receiving Tweets